KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Styling.md

 }
 ```

-To use this provider instead of the standard one, just set ``KeyboardInputViewController/keyboardStyleProvider`` to this custom provider:
+To use this provider instead of the standard one, just set the ``KeyboardInputViewController/services`` provider to this custom provider:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {